dozieeze/DFT-Hub-U-ML-Predictor/Readme_Bayesian Optimization.md

-This README explains the Python script that uses Polynomial Regression to predict material properties and optimize Hubbard U parameters.
-The script is designed to work with material science data, specifically for predicting properties like band gap and lattice constants.
+This README explains the Notebook that uses Polynomial Regression to predict material properties and optimize Hubbard U parameters.
+The script is designed to work with material data, specifically for predicting properties like band gap and lattice constants.

 #### 1. Model Training